 How to Read an Emerald Certificate

-A good-quality emerald generally comes with a gemstone certificate acquired from a recognized gemstone laboratory such as IGI, IIGJ, IGITL, or GSI.
-The certificate of an emerald should clearly mention the following information correctly in it:
+A good-quality emerald generally comes with a gemstone certificate issued by a recognised gemstone laboratory, such as IGI, IIGJ, IGITL, or GSI.
+The certificate of an emerald should clearly mention the following information correctly:

 - Whether the emerald is natural or synthetic.